How to Sell a House By Owner in New York: Your NY FSBO Guide

 Ultimately, the services and price gains you can get with an experienced real estate agent may put more money in your pocket than FSBO.
 A proven agent is also better equipped to help you achieve your selling and moving timelines.

-Lajara remembers one FSBO seller in Yonkers that had previously worked with an agent and let that arrangement expire, then later opted for FSBO, and finally came to him for help.
+Lajara remembers one FSBO seller in Yonkers who had previously worked with an agent and let that arrangement expire, then later opted for FSBO, and finally came to him for help.
 He had priced his home based on Zillow’s “Zestimate” without understanding the complexity of the neighborhood and appropriate comps.

 “He didn’t have an understanding of what the price should be,” Lajara recalls.
 “So when we looked at the listing, he was way overpriced.”